nandishkotadia/Redis---Hands-on/README.md

 1) window - time window in ms.
 2) limit - no. of requests that can be made in that time window.

+So ‘limit’ requests can be made in ‘window’ time window for a given clientId.

 This could be obtained from redis or some table to make it client specific and keep this parameters dynamic.

 To test the code: